 Beth Vannata – Co-Owner & Head Coach

-Certifications: CrossFit Level 1 Trainer, CrossFit Olympic Lifting Trainer, CrossFit Kids Trainer
+Certifications: CrossFit Level 2 Trainer, CrossFit Level 1 Trainer, CrossFit Olympic Lifting Trainer, CrossFit Kids Trainer

 All her life, Beth struggled with her weight and did not have an athletic bone in her body.
 At 15, she ballooned to a whopping 225 pounds.
 After years of living a sedentary and unhealthy lifestyle, Beth decided it was time to make a change…for good.
 She traded fast food and soda for vegetables and lean protein and slowly incorporated exercise into her daily routine.
 Within a year and a half, she lost over 100 pounds, and continues to work every day at keeping it off.